mkaz/hastie/README.md

 ### Disable Markdown

-UseMarkdown is optional parameter in the config.
+`UseMarkdown` is optional parameter in the config.
 By default, Hastie will convert documents to markdown.
-If you don't want documents to be converted globally, you can specify it false on the command-line or here in the config.
+If you don't want documents to be converted globally, you can specify it false on the command-line or `UseMarkdown: false` in the JSON config.

 If you want to disable markdown on a per document basis, you can put `markdown: no` in the front matter of the document.